MRI-Guided Biopsies or Biopsy

 Your physician will contact DeKalb Medical to schedule all MRI-guided biopsy tests for you.

-If your MRI-guided biopsy will be performed at DeKalb Medical at North Decatur, go to the hospital’s central registration area.
+All of your MRI-guided breast biopsies will be performed at DeKalb Medical at North Decatur, go to the hospital’s central registration area.

 - From North Decatur Road, enter the hospital campus via Wash Lively Road.

 - At road end, turn right.
 (Note: If you are in a wheelchair or need to be dropped off at the entrance, turn left and proceed to the Central

 - Registration patient drop-off which is on the right just past the main hospital entrance.
 Your driver should then turn around and continue to the Visitor/Patient parking deck.)

 - At stop sign, turn left and park in the Visitor/Patient parking deck.

 - Take any elevator or stairs to the 3rd level.

 - Proceed to the Pedestrian Bridge to the hospital.